Dar um Jeito (We Will Find a Way)

 "Dar um Jeito (We Will Find a Way)" is the official anthem of the 2014 FIFA World Cup held in Brazil performed by Carlos Santana and Wyclef Jean featuring Avicii and Alexandre Pires.
 The song was executive-produced and co-written by Arnon Woolfson who originated the project.
-It was served as an official anthem for the 2014 FIFA World Cup, with one verse in English and the other in Portuguese, and is included on the album One Love, One Rhythm – The 2014 FIFA World Cup Official Album.
+It served as an official anthem for the 2014 FIFA World Cup, with one verse in English and the other in Portuguese, and is included on the album One Love, One Rhythm – The 2014 FIFA World Cup Official Album.
 The song peaked at number 14 on the US Hot Dance Club Songs chart.